kubeedge/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 In order to provide functionality extensibility and convenience to users, we have specified a process where most of the functionality can be replaced by user-implemented functionality(block in yellow).
 In addition, we require users to implement the server and client modules （block in green and orange） to complete the whole algorithm process.

+Federated incremental learning is a special kind of federated learning, so if the user does not specify the `Task definition module` and does not implement the `exemplar update`, then  the above process will degenerate into a naive federated learning process.

 ### 3.3 Benchmarking Design

 **Datasets Setting**